S3 method for class 'formula'

 .obj

-Parsed to produce list of names.
-Combinations of subsets the name list are sapply-ed to .fct.
+A formula or formula_list.
+Parsed to produce a list of names.
+All valid combinations names from the list are sapply-ed to .fct.

 ...